eliotstocker/svg-animated-graphs/readme.md

 # SVG Animated Graphs

-A simple library for (not super accurate, but beautiful) graphin in Javascript and SVG
+A simple library for (not super accurate, but beautiful) graphing in Javascript and SVG

 ## Feature List:
 - [x] General Rendering